Punjabi Wedding Traditions and Customs

 The groom’s bhabi lines his eyes with Surma (kohl).
 After this, the groom’s sisters and cousins feed and decorate his mare. varna, a ceremony that is supposed to ward off the evil eye.
 The cash is given away to the poor.

 (means “Introductions”) The Ardas is performed by the priest (Giani) followed by the formal introductions of the main male players in the families.
-The example is both eldest Chachas (father’s younger brother) will come together and exchange garlands of flowers and money.
+The example both eldest Chachas (father’s younger brother) will come together and exchange garlands of flowers and money.
 After or during the wedding, ladies will do the same thing, but a much smaller affair.

-After Milni, the bride and groom come in the middle of the circle where the family is standing, and place a heavily made garland made of flowers on each other to state, they accept each other and will love and live together with one and other.
+After Milni, the bride and groom come to the middle of the circle where the family is standing, and place a heavily made garland made of flowers on each other to state, that they accept each other and will love and live together with one other.

 The bride’s father puts a ring on the boy’s finger and then he gives his daughter to the boy.

 Depending on a Hindu Punjabi Wedding or Sikh Wedding, the Bride and Groom will walk in tow around the Guru Granth Sahib four times at the set intervals, if Sikh and if Hindu around the Agni, (sacred fire seven times).

-This is when the girl’s young relatives grab the groom’s untended shoes and hide it away to be returned after the ceremony for a fee which is Kalecharis of gold for the bride’s sisters and of silver for her cousins.
+This is when the girl’s young relatives grab the groom’s untended shoes and hide them away to be returned after the ceremony for a fee which is Kalecharis of gold for the bride’s sisters and silver for her cousins.
 This joyful custom is called juta chhupai.

 Vidaai marks the departure of the bride from her parental house.
 As a custom, the bride throws phulian or puffed rice over her head.
 The ritual conveys her good wishes for her parents.
 Her brothers accompany the bride.
 Her relatives throw coins in the wake of this procession.

 Rituals Observed at the Groom’s House: